 In America, no liberty is more fundamental than the right to freely choose our representatives through voting.
+Learn more about some of the most important ongoing and recent court cases impacting fair representation and gerrymandering.

 Common Cause v.
 Lewis